 | Alpine route (Switzerland + Liechtenstein) | 5-10 | 5-10 GB |

-If you're going to share the connection with family or rely on maps and translation all the time, go for the higher range.
-To fine-tune the calculation according to your actual use, see how much data you need for traveling.
+If you're going to share the connection with family or use maps and translation all the time, go for the higher range.
+To get the most out of every GB without running out of data halfway through your trip, check out our tips for saving data with your travel eSIM.

 How to activate it before traveling

-Installing the eSIM takes around 1 minute and it's best to do it with Wi-Fi at home, so you arrive in Liechtenstein with everything ready:
+Installing the eSIM takes approximately 1 minute, and it's best to do it with Wi-Fi at home, so you arrive in Liechtenstein with everything ready:

-- Buy the eSIM for Liechtenstein and you will receive a QR by email.
+- Purchase the eSIM for Liechtenstein and you will receive a QR code by email.

-- In the mobile data settings, choose to add an eSIM.
+- In your mobile data settings, choose to add an eSIM.

 - Scan the code and follow the steps to install the profile.